baioc/paradigms/Scheme/SICP.md

 We come to see ourselves as designers of languages, rather than only users of languages designed by others.

-# METACIRCULAR EVALUATOR TODO:
+# METACIRCULAR EVALUATOR (TODO):

-- primitive-procedure?
-- apply-primitive-procedure

-- compound-procedure?
-- procedure-body
-- procedure-parameters
+- . vararg notation
-- procedure-environment
+- func
-- make-procedure
+- math

-- lookup-variable
+- state
-- extend-environment
+- stream